Posted on Tuesday, 7/13

 Origins of the European Hornet - a Menace to our Natural Landscapes

-The European hornet is a non-native U.S. pest that has a home range extending throughout Europe.
+The European hornet is a non-native U.S. pest with a home range extending throughout Europe.
 This wasp species was first discovered in the northeastern U.S. around 1854.
-The European hornet can now be found ranging throughout the eastern U.S. and west into Louisiana and the Dakotas.
+The European hornet can now be found throughout the eastern U.S. and west into Louisiana and the Dakotas.